bohnertchris/experience-manager-htl.en/help/using/use-api-java.md

 The `init` method will be called on initialization of the class with a `Bindings` object that holds all the context objects and any parameters passed into the use-class.

-All additional functionality (such as the equivalent of `WCMUsePojo.getProperties()`) must be implmented explicitly using the [`javax.script.Bindings`](http://docs.oracle.com/javase/7/docs/api/javax/script/Bindings.html) object.
+All additional functionality (such as the equivalent of `WCMUsePojo.getProperties()`) must be implemented explicitly using the [`javax.script.Bindings`](http://docs.oracle.com/javase/7/docs/api/javax/script/Bindings.html) object.
 For example:

 ### `Info.java` {#info-java}